DariusRain/Java-Hotel/README.md

 #### Bonus
 Additional challenge add a calculate price method.
 This method should increase the price by x% for each person above bed * 2 with a maximum capacity for the room at bed * 2 + room * 2.
 Example a 1 bed 1 room can take 4 people max with 2 having a fee applied. a 2 bed 2 room has max occupancy of 8 with 4 being subject to fee.
 A 1 bed 3 room also has 8 occupancy but 6 fees can be applied.
 The standard room applies a 5% fee and suites apply an 8% fee.
-Note this means the standard rooms will no longer deny at 2*bed but now deny at 2*bed + 2 * room.
+Note this means the standard hotel.rooms will no longer deny at 2*bed but now deny at 2*bed + 2 * room.
 While the suite will not deny but if over capacity increase price by additional 50% per person after capacity.